-However, tragically, Cain actually kills Abel and God expells him from the presence of Adam and Eve (Gen. 4:12-16).
-Not only has Eve lost Abel, she has also lost her firstborn son, Cain.
+However, tragically, Cain actually kills Abel, and God expells him from the presence of Adam and Eve (Gen. 4:12-16).
+Not only has Eve lost Abel but also she lost her firstborn son, Cain.
 Despite her dire circumstances, Eve continues to trust God to provide.
 We later read,

 "Adam had relations with his wife again; and she gave birth to a son, and named him Seth [which literally means "appointed"], for, she said, 'God has appointed me another offspring in place of Abel, for Cain killed him,'" (Gen. 4:25).